lolastudio/RTKLIB-CV/readme.md

-#  RTKLIB 2.4.3
+#  RTKLIB
-> RTKLIB: An Open Source Program Package for GNSS Positioning
+> An open source program package for GNSS positioning

 RTKLIB is an open source program package for standard and precise positioning with GNSS (global navigation satellite system).
 RTKLIB consists of a portable